elastic/curator/README.md

 See the [Curator Wiki](http://github.com/elasticsearch/curator/wiki) on Github for more documentation

-## Errata

-### Mutually exclusive arguments

-If you need to perform operations based on differing `--curation-style`s, please use separate command lines, e.g.

-    curator --host my-elasticsearch --curation-style space --disk-space 1024 curator --host my-elasticsearch [--curation-style time] --optimize 1
+#### Commands

+* alias - Add/Remove indices from existing aliases
+* allocation - Add a 'require' tag to indices for routing allocation
+* bloom - Disable bloom filter cache for expired indices
+* close - Close indices
+* delete - Delete indices
+* optimize - Optimize (Lucene forceMerge) indices
+* show - Show indices or snapshots
+* snapshot - Snapshot indices to existing repository

 ### Timeouts
-With some operations (e.g. `--optimize` and `--snap-older`) the default behavior is to wait until the operation is complete before proceeding with the next step.
-Since these operations can take quite a long time it is advisable to set `--timeout` to a high value (e.g. a minimum of `3600` [1 hour] for optimize operations).
+With some operations (e.g. `optimize` and `snapshot`) the default behavior is to wait until the operation is complete before proceeding with the next step.
+Since these operations can take quite a long time it is advisable to set `--timeout` to a high value.
+If you do not specify, a default of 6 hours will be applied (21,600 seconds).

 ## Contributing